dojo/framework/src/has/README.md

 ### Static Features

 Features can also be defined statically, before the module is loaded, in the global scope.
-The main use case is when it is not desirable to detect these features from the environment (because they may not be accurate, like when using a build tool).
+The main use case is when it is not desirable to detect these features from the environment (because they may not be accurate, for example when using a build tool).
 The features can only be specified before the module is loaded for the first time and cannot be changed once the module is loaded.
-The values specified in the static features will *always* be returned from `has()` irrespective of how those features a subsequently defined using `add()`, even if `override` is specified.
-In addition, if a value is being added via `add()` that is already defined as a static feature, it will still complete and not throw although if specified as function, the function will never be invoked.
+The values specified in the static features will *always* be returned from `has()` irrespective of how those features are subsequently defined using `add()`, even if `override` is specified.
+In addition, if a value is being added via `add()` that is already defined as a static feature, it will still complete and not throw.
+If specified as a function, the function will never be invoked.

 To specify the features, the global variable `DojoHasEnvironment` needs to be specified with a property of `staticFeatures` which is a simple map of the features: